ArchiveBox/docs/Usage.md

 ./archive < urls_to_archive.txt
 ```

-## Import links exported from browser bookmarks or another service
+## Import links exported from browser or another service
 ```bash
 ./archive ~/Downloads/bookmarks_export.html
 # or